OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/notebook/README.md

 This notebook is used to create Spark tables for all Canvas Data in your environment.
 It is invoked automatically by the syncCanvasData Pipeline but can be customised and run on-demand as well.
 It's written using PySpark (Python)

-By default, this notebook creates a 'CanvasData' database with a spark table for all of the tables listed in the CanvasData docs [here](https://portal.inshosteddata.com/docs/api) - assuming the table has data in your environment.
+By default, this notebook creates a 'CanvasData' database with a Spark table for all of the tables listed in the CanvasData docs [here](https://portal.inshosteddata.com/docs/api) - assuming the table has data in your environment.

 ## CanvasData_CreateEngagementView